Striking French oil workers meet Friday over next steps

 "We will see tomorrow and the coming weekend how things turn but so far, there is no impact," she said, declining to say how much crude stock the refinery had left.

-A spokesman for Paris Aeroport (ADP.PA), the company that manages the three main airports in the French capital -- Roissy, Orly and Le Bourget -- said there had not been any disruptions due to the strike.
+A spokesman for Paris Aeroport, the company that manages the three main airports in the French capital -- Roissy, Orly and Le Bourget -- said there had not been any disruptions due to the strike.

 "As of today, we have reserves to last at least a week," the spokesman said.